 Introduction

 The maximum amount of data a tool can analyze depends on different factors.
-Some of the most important ones are the programming language in which it is written and how the memory usage works internally.

 The following table summarizes the technical features of these tools that might impact their memory usage.